The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 Healing From Living Abroad Exhaustion Through Small Moments

-“What do I really want?”
+“What do I actually want?”

-But after getting married, my ex-husband only drank tea, and over time I simply stopped making coffee for myself.
+and over time I stopped making coffee for myself.

 It seems like such a small thing.